Wayne Glasgow

 Victor Wayne Glasgow (January 17, 1926 – December 31, 2000) was an American basketball player.
 He played in college for Oklahoma University where he was a two time All-Big Seven selection.
-Glasgow passes playing in the NBA to play for the Phillips Petroleum Co.
+Glasgow passed playing in the NBA to play for the Phillips Petroleum Co.
 66er's AAU team.

 He was part of the United States Olympic basketball team at the 1952 Summer Olympics which won the gold medal.
 He played in six games.